Wuthering Waves: Plot

 The game is set in a futuristic, post-apocalyptic world of Solaris-3.
 A catastrophe called the Lament wiped out most of humanity in Solaris-3 and caused unknown beings and monsters, called Tacet Discords, to appear.
-Over millennia, Solaris-3 underwent multiple Laments including regional Laments, and over time, humanity adapted to the threat and over time rebuilt civilization.
-Solaris-3 is divided into regions, with at least two nations introduced in the game: Huanglong, composed of seven cities each guarded by supernatural beings called Sentinels, and Rinascita, a confederation of city-states governed by competing governing bodies.
+Over millennia, Solaris-3 underwent multiple Laments including regional Laments, and over time, humanity adapted to the threat and rebuilt civilization.
+Solaris-3 is divided into regions, with at least three nations introduced in the game: Huanglong, composed of seven cities each guarded by supernatural beings called Sentinels, Rinascita, a confederation of city-states governed by competing governing bodies, and Lahai-Roi, an underground tribal nation that houses a technologically advanced mechanoid called Exostrider.

 The story follows the Rover, an amnesiac wanderer who has awakened from a deep slumber and sets out to explore this new world.
 The player takes the role of the Rover, either the male or the female iteration depending on the player's choice, as the protagonist of the game.
 They would be shortly thereafter joined by a companion named Abby, a small, levitating cat-like being who regularly communicates with others as they journey throughout the world in search of their past and origins.
+Shortly after, the Rover realizes that their previous iteration led an organization known as the Black Shores, whose goal is to combat against Threnodians and Tacet Discords that plague Solaris-3.

 The game's main antagonists are the Fractsidus, a secret organization whose goal is to intensify the next and last Lament, which they call the True Lament.
 They view the Lament not as an apocalyptic event but as a step necessary for the evolution and improvement of humanity all over Solaris-3.
 Owing to their own perspective regarding the state and the fate of humanity, the organization is responsible for multiple attacks of varying scale all over Solaris-3.

-Story

-The game's story revolves around the Rover who slowly uncover their past and origins as they travel across the world.
-Along the way, they meet allies and enemies while continuing their journey, affecting the story throughout the game.

-Chapter 1

-Chapter 1 of the game takes place in Jinzhou, an outlying province of the nation of Huanglong.

-Chapter 2

-Chapter 2 of the game takes place in the nation of Rinascita.